Wild Lettuce

 The young leaves of L. canadenesis have a slight bitterness, even less than some arugulas, and can be added to salads raw.
 The flower stalks are tender before the flowers open and can be snapped off and cooked similar to asparagus.

 L. biennis is extremely bitter even when very young.
-Boiling in multiple changes of water helps but most people still don't like it.
+Boiling in multiple changes of water helps but most people still don't like it, plus that removes any minerals.
 On the plus side, the plants produce a LOT of leaves, so you can get a lot of food from it.

 There is some record of wild lettuces being smoked for medicinal purposes but it is supposedly a very harsh smoke and must be mixed with other herbs to reduce this harshness.